lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

     "name": "LSP3IssuedAssets[]",
     "key": "0x3a47ab5bd3a594c3a8995f8fa58d0876c96819ca4516bd76100c92462f2f9dc0",
     "keyType": "Array",
-    "valueType": "address", // describes the type of each elements "valueContent": "Address" // describes the value of each elements }
+    "valueType": "address", // describes the type of each element "valueContent": "Address" // describes the value of each element }
 ```